casper-network/docs/source/docs/casper/workflow/delegate.md

 -   `node-address` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running \[default:<http://localhost:7777>\]

--   `secret-key` - Path to secret key file
+-   `secret-key` - Path to the secret key file

 -   `chain-name` - Name of the chain, to avoid the deploy from being accidentally or maliciously included in a different chain